Umuzi-org/ACN-syllabus/content/projects/data-science-specific/statistical-thinking/_index.md

    `.contains()`, `.groupby()`.
 When learners don't understand how to use these functions as a collective they revert to things such as printing out an entire dataframe or finding the answer through a series of loops.

-7. Any plots that are to be done should be neat and easily readable.
+7. Any plots that are to be done, should be neat and easily readable.
 The plot must have a heading, the labels should be in bold, the x and y axes should make sense (Multipliers should be added if necessary).

 8. Most learners have no problem in calculating the standard error or the standard deviation in the mean, however,